src-d/kmcuda/README.md

 **yinyang_t** float, the relative number of cluster groups, usually 0.1.

 **metric** str, the name of the distance metric to use.
 The default is Euclidean (L2),
            can be changed to "cos" to behave as Spherical K-means with the angular distance.
 Please note that samples *must* be normalized in that case.

+**average_distance** boolean, the value indicating whether to calculate
+                     the average distance between cluster elements and the corresponding centroids.
+Useful for finding
+                     the best K. Returned as the third tuple element.

 **seed** integer, random generator seed for reproducible results.